ADVISEMENT REFERENCE MANUAL FOR THE LIBERAL ARTS PROGRAMS

 - Check academic standing to determine the maximum number of credits for which a student

-- Check to see if student needs to complete any remedial course work and put appropriate
+- Check to see if student needs to complete any developmental course work and put appropriate

-remedial on the course selection form immediately.
-Recomend no more than 12 to 15
+developmetal on the course selection form immediately.
+Recommend no more than 12 to

 - Check to see what degree requirements the student has fulfilled and determine what

 still needs to be taken.
-Use either the degree tracker sheet (pink AA or blue AS for
+Use either the degree tracker sheet (pink A.A. or blue A.S.

 - Review pre-requisites before recommending a course.